agc93/beatvortex/docs/content/en/docs/usage/mods.md

   How to install, view and manage your mods in Vortex.
 ---

+{{% pageinfo %}}
+At this time, using BeatVortex means you'll need to manually run `./IPA.exe -n` from your install directory to enable BSIPA after installing it.

+This should be fixed in an upcoming version, once some Vortex quirks have been nailed down.
+If you've installed BSIPA with Mod Assistant, this is not needed.
+{{% /pageinfo %}}

 At it's core, installing mods is roughly the same as any Vortex-enabled game, just without the convenience of installing from Nexus Mods.
 Make sure you've added Beat Saber as a managed game in Vortex.

 > If you haven't already, open the Games screen and click the **Manage** button on the Beat Saber icon under *Unmanaged*